Archelder/Archelder.github.io/index.md

 # Archelder.github.io
-This is the page of Archelder Kilo, the Mighty.
+Thank you for visiting the page of Archelder Kilo, the Mighty.

+## Contact me?
+You can always reach me for any reason via e-mails.

+- For academic reasons: [Kilo_FENG@chd.edu.cn]
+- For business reasons: [Branch_Committee@Outlook.com]
+- For other reasons: [Archelder@Outlook.com]

-## Constructing...
+## More...

-Due to a lack of time, this page is still unfinished.
+Due to a lack of time, this page is still constrcting.

-It is advisable to add this page ([Archelder.github.io]()) into your *Favorites*, so that you can easily find out if here is anything new later.
+It is advisable to add this page ([Archelder.github.io]) into your *Favorites*, so that you can easily find out if here is anything new later.

-Thanks!
+Drop by anytime!

 <center> 2021 © Archelder </center>